Battle of Lissa (1866): Attack

-The Portogallo then came into view off the port bow and Commodore Petz was determined to ram it despite his wooden ship.
+Re di Portogallo then came into view off the port bow and Commodore Petz aboard Kaiser was determined to ram it despite his wooden ship.
 Petz dropped slightly to starboard and with a sharp turn to port he managed to hit his opponent abeam.
-The Kaiser grazed along the side of the Portogallo, shattering part of its armor, the crane beams, tearing all the port side port portlights and the shrouds of the foremast in two.
-The Kaiser itself suffered equally severe damage.
+The Kaiser grazed along the side of the Re di Portogallo, shattering part of its armor, the crane beams, tearing all the port side port portlights and the shrouds of the foremast in two.
+Kaiser itself suffered equally severe damage.
 The bowsprit and the stay were torn away and the foremast crashed over the side onto the funnel.
-Despite her condition and the Italian gunfire, the Kaiser was able to fire at least two concentrated broadsides at close range, causing so much damage above and below the waterline that the Portogallo subsequently drifted away and was lost in the smoke of battle.
+Despite her condition and the Italian gunfire, Kaiser was able to fire at least two concentrated broadsides at close range, causing so much damage above and below the waterline that the Re di Portogallo subsequently drifted away and was lost in the smoke of battle.

+While the badly-battered Kaiser, with her rigging on fire and many gunners killed or wounded, sailed on, Affondatore emerged from the smoke, steaming on a course that crossed that of the Kaiser at right angles.
+The Affondatore approached as if to ram the ship.
+But when collision was imminent, Persano suddenly gave the order to take evasive action, possibly fearing that Affondatores ramming spike would get caught in the hull of the Kaiser and his own ship would go down with the enemy.

-In the meantime, von Tegetthoff had attacked Persano's division.
-The entire seven Austrian armored ships had concentrated on the Re d'Italia, the Palestro and the San Martino.
-The battle had now developed into a dense mêlée that allowed each combatant only a brief glimpse of the other.
+In the meantime, Tegetthoff attacked Persano's division.
+All seven Austrian armored ships concentrated on Re d'Italia, Palestro and San Martino.
+The battle had now developed into a dense mêlée that allowed each combatant only a brief glimpse of the other through the thick smoke.
 The Austrian ships were painted black, while the Italians were painted light gray.
 In addition, the Austrians had painted the funnels of the ships different colors so that they could easily identify their own armored ships.
-Tegetthoff's order was clear: Ram everything that is gray!.
+Tegetthoff's order was clear: "Ram everything that is gray!".
 The hard-pressed Italian center was now attacked from the front, flanks and rear.
-The Palestro and the San Martino were covered with massive gunfire, whereupon they withdrew to the north and south-west after several hits.
+The Palestro and San Martino were hit multiple times by Austrian guns, whereupon they withdrew to the north and south-west after several hits.

-While the Kaiser, badly battered, with her rigging on fire and many gunners killed or wounded, sailed on, the Affondatore emerged from the smoke, steaming on a course that crossed that of the Kaiser at right angles.
-The Affondatore approached as if to ram the ship.
-When the collision was imminent, Persano suddenly gave the order to take evasive action and spare the ship.
-Perhaps he feared that his ramming spike would get caught in the hull of the Kaiser and his own ship would go down with the enemy.
-Meanwhile, the battle reached its climax.
-As the Austrians approached the now encircled Re d 'Italia, a ship actually hit her sternpost and tore away the rudder, rendering her virtually helpless.